-The full extent of the TeMo territorial monitoring system thus ranges from the identification of indicators to case studies of the analysis options these indicators provide.
+The full extent of the TeMo territorial monitoring system thus ranges from the identification of indicators - to case studies of the analysis options these indicators provide.
 Major notions in the process of a territorial monitoring system are, among others, the collection of data, preparation of data, creation of complex indicators, indicator analysis, analytical tests, storage of data, including metadata, editing and channelling the data to a GIS system for the production of maps and other figures (e.g. visualisation), as well as dissemination activities and policy recommendations.
+All these components make up a well-functioning and "sustainable" monitoring system.